 - Shared prioritization criteria – Fields like objectives, segments, and drivers can span across all products' feature ideas.

-- Shared Roadmap – Visualize all products' features in a single portfolio view of your roadmap.
+- Shared Roadmap – Visualize all products' features in a single portfolio roadmap.

 Additional functionality to help you manage multiple products and teams in one productboard workspace:

 - Multiple release groups – If you have multiple teams running on different release schedules you can manage these each as a separate release group in the same productboard workspace.
 More info

 - Customizable field sharing settings – Optionally, restrict access to certain data fields to just makers or make them private.
 More info

-- Capture saved views – Save views of your boards that show just the data most relevant to your product area.
+- Capture saved views of your Features board – Save views of your boards that show just the data most relevant to your product area.
 Optionally, customize the sharing settings of these views so they are kept private, only shared with certain roles, or select individuals.
 Views could also be saved that capture data spanning all products for a holistic view of what's being prioritized, planned, and delivered.
 More info

 - Enforce SAML SSO – Manage colleagues' access to productboard in one place.

 Limitations of using just one workspace:

 - User roles and permissions are at the workspace level, so anyone invited into your workspace will have access to all products.
 However, with product-specific fields and saved views you can help colleagues focus on the products that matter most to them.

-- The Roadmap only displays one release group at a time.
-If you have multiple release groups (to manage different products' release schedules), you can view each of these release plans in turn, switching between several saved views on the Roadmap.
-Or you can use an additional "Roadmap bucket" release group that spans all products to display their features on a single Roadmap view.
+- Roadmaps only display one release group at a time.
+If you have multiple release groups (to manage different products' release schedules), you can view each of these release plans in turn, switching between several different roadmaps.
+Or you can use an additional "roadmap bucket" release group that spans all products to display their features on a single roadmap.
+(This would involve managing multiple releases for each feature — it's more granular release, and it's less granular roadmap bucket release.)

 Managing multiple products across several workspaces